jasonhinkle/jquery-country-select/README.md

 # jQuery Country Select

-jQuery Country Select is a "Country Picker" control which populates a select (drop-down) with all available countries and ensures that the correct value is selected.
+jQuery Country Select is a "Country Picker/Chooser" plugin for jQuery which populates a select drop-down with all available countries and ensures that the correct value is selected.

 The plugin populates the drop-down without making any style changes, making it compatible with most any UI style kit.

 ## Getting Started
-Clone the repository or simple download the [minified version][min] or the [development version][max].
+Clone the repository or simply download the [minified version][min] or the [development version][max].

 [min]: https://raw.githubusercontent.com/jasonhinkle/jquery-country-select/master/dist/jquery.country.select.min.js
 [max]: https://raw.githubusercontent.com/jasonhinkle/jquery-country-select/master/dist/jquery.country.select.js